 You will find recruiting here at MIT is a bit different than at other colleges and universities.
-To be successful and create a strong presence on campus, you will want to get to know MIT better and explore ways to connect with MIT students.
+To be successful and create a strong presence with the MIT campus community, you will want to get to know MIT better and explore ways to connect with MIT students.
 Some ways to build a positive relationship include:

 - Becoming a member of the Employer Connection Program

 - Hosting students through internship programs

 - Sponsoring CAPD through a variety of programs

 Recruiting at MIT can be complex due to diverse student interests, competition to attract students, and the many different ways employers can recruit.
 In the 2019-20 academic year over 28,500 jobs and internships were posted to MIT students and post-docs on Handshake, and CAPD's On Campus Recruiting program served more than 100 employers hosting over 1,700 interviews.
 The following is a list of resources, information, and contacts to help you learn more about MIT and determine your organization’s fit for MIT students.

 - MIT FACTS: Learn more about the MIT community and student population.